 - You both need to meet the loan criteria

 - You will both be equally responsible for the repayments

 - You may be eligible for a higher loan amount than you would be by yourself

-The table below shows a basic overview of the advantages and disadvantages that come with taking out a joint application personal loan.
+If you’re considering whether a joint application loan is for you, the table below shows a basic overview of the advantages and disadvantages that come with taking out a joint application personal loan.

 |Pros and cons of joint application personal loans|

 |Potential greater chance of approval||You have to rely on the other person’s repayments|